templado/documentation/README.md

 Templado gives you two options for handling these situations - Transformations and Filters.
 Let's start with Transformations.

-Let's say that you have a template which, for whatever reason, you decide that you want to remove all elements with a specific attribute.
-This example is, of course contrived, but let's say that you want to remove all of the elements that have our "property" attribute.
+Perhaps we decide that we do not want our final rendered markup to contain any of the RFDa attributes we used.
+These attributes were for our templating purposes, and are superfluous once the rendering is complete.
+We can do this.
 Templado gives you the option of writing and applying a Transformation.

 Templado\Engine\Transformation is an Interface with just two methods defined - "getSelector" and "apply".